 Resources: 1m ruler/tape measure, weighing scales, a variety of balls of similar sizes (e.g. tennis ball, softball, hockey ball), pencils, 2 sheets of paper and a stopwatch.

-Core Handout (2): An investigation sheet for the children to record their predictions, fair testing, results and conclusions.
+Core Handout (2): An investigation sheet for the children to record their question, predictions, variables, results and conclusions.

-Stretch Handout (3): Write a paragraph about Sir Isaac Newton, discussing his life and work.
+Challenge Handout (4): A space is provided to write a paragraph about Sir Isaac Newton, discussing his life and work.

 Enquiry Approach - Comparative / fair testing